blakestone95/AshkeepersRestWebsite/README.md

 ## Back End Setup
 Must be done for each new setup
+### Setup MySQL
+It is assumed MySQL Server Community Edition has already been downloaded
+1. Run the installer.
+2. Accept the license agreement.
+3. Choose the setup type you want.
+Recommended setup type is Developer Default with installing GA server products only checked at the bottom right of the screen
+4. Install those products on the next screen.
+5. In the product configuration leave everything default unless otherwise specifically mentioned.
+6. When you get to accounts and roles pick a good password for root.
+You can use this account for the application in your development environment although it is not recommended to run everything on root in production
+7. Apply all configurations and continue.
+8. Just keep clicking next and filling out fields it asks you to until you finish.
+9. Installation should now be finished.
+10. Open up a MySQL Command Line Client, type in the root password, and enter in the following command `CREATE DATABASE 73rdlegionwebsite;`

+### Setup Laravel
-1. In a terminal (CMD, Powershell, or a Unix terminal emulator), navigate to the Legion.BackEnd directory
+1. In a terminal (CMD, Powershell, or a Unix terminal), navigate to the Legion.BackEnd directory
     - Note: Opening a VS Code window to this folder will start a Powershell terminal there too (default terminal is powershell, this is configurable)
-1. Copy `.env.example` file to `.env`
+2. Copy `.env.example` file to `.env`
     - This is local and will not be committed to the repo
+    - Put your previously made MySQL password into the `.env` file in the `DB_PASSWORD` entry, and if you are not using the root user, change the `DB_USERNAME` parameter appropriately as well.
-2. Run `composer install` to install php dependencies
+3. Run `composer install` to install php dependencies
-3. Run `php artisan key:generate` to generate a key for the Laravel server
+4. Run `php artisan key:generate` to generate a key for the Laravel server

 ## Running the Back End
+1. Make sure MySQL server is running
+2. Run `php artisan migrate` To scaffold any new database migrations (Do not have to do this on every run, but is a good idea after every pull)
-1. Run `php artisan serve`
+3. Run `php artisan serve`
     - Runs a local dev server
     - PHP supports live editing, so you do not have to restart the server for every change